 Please pay attention when I tag posts for my readers who live in specific cities.
 There have been problems when national sites linked to public service announcements not meant for people beyond a designated area.

 If you wish to reprint or repost an entire article, I expect that you contact me in advance so my editor or I can review your request.
 In some cases, I will wish to edit an article before it is posted elsewhere so that the content is applicable to a national audience.

 If we grant permission for a reprint, we expect that a credit line and link goes back to Monroe on a Budget, www.monroeonabudget.com.
 This blog is under copyright of Monroe Publishing Co.

 Holiday and religious references

-It is also fair to point out that many holiday customs that are now observed in Monroe County are either directly handed down from one of our faith traditions (such as muskrat dinners), or have been tweaked in recent years as families and churches view traditionally secular customs in a fresh way (such as trunk or treats).
+It is also fair to point out that many holiday customs that are now observed in southeast Michigan are either directly handed down from one of our faith traditions (such as the French-Catholic custom of muskrat dinners), or have been tweaked in recent years as families and churches view traditionally secular celebrations in a fresh way (such as trunk or treats).